Things to Do and See in Hossa Visitor Centre

 - There is a playground for children in the visitor centre's yard.
 It has a sandbox and toys, swings, an aerial cableway as well as a jungle gym and two slides.

 At a distance of about 150 metres from the visitor centre is a nature trail (3 km) that circles Huosilampi Pond and climbs along Huosiharju Esker.
 There are information boards, campfire sites and a large lean-to shelter along the trail.
-The lean-to shelter has an eating area, a cooking shelter, a toilet for the disabled, a firewood shed, a fireplace and a campfire site.
+The lean-to shelter has an eating area, a cooking shelter, an accessile toilet, a firewood shed, a fireplace and a campfire site.
 Huosilampi Pond, along which the nature trail runs, is stocked with rainbow trout.
 You can purchase fishing permits at the visitor centre.

 There is a fireplace at the visitor centre and on the back terrace.
 The closest campfire site or lean-to shelter is located along the nature trail, at a distance of about 500 m from the visitor centre.
 The national park has many campfire sites, lean-to shelters, cooking shelters and open wilderness huts.